-This Policy applies to all Directors and executives of the Company.
-Directors and executives of the Company must not deal in the Company's shares while in possession of price sensitive information.
+This policy applies to all Directors and executives of the Company.
+All Directors and executives of the Company must not deal in the Company's shares while in possession of price sensitive information.

-In addition, the Security Trading Policy (Section 5) sets out additional restrictions that apply to Directors and executives of the Company.
+In addition, the Security Trading Policy (Section 5) sets out additional restrictions which apply to Directors and executives of the Company.